Utility and Emergency services in Haryana

 Dakshin Haryana Bijli Vitran Nigam Limited

-DHBVNL is responsible for power distribution in the southern parts of Haryana comprising districts like Rewari, Narnaul, Bhiwani
+DHBVNL is responsible for power distribution in the southern parts of Haryana comprising districts like Rewari, Narnaul, Bhiwani and Mahendergarh, etc.

 It was established after the rebundling of HSEB, Haryana in 1999.